Tangerine-Community/Tangerine/docs/system-administrator/using-docker-compose.md

 ## Server-ui

 The bootstrap function creates a NestExpressApplication using `src/app.module.ts`.
 AppModule launches the editor interface ([app.module.ts](..%2F..%2Fserver-ui%2Fsrc%2Fapp.module.ts)).
+It also launches an expressInstance that serves the routes in server-ui/src/express-app.js.

 If you need to develop the editor app, docker exec into server-ui, cd to editor, and npm run dockerdev to watch the editor dirs.

 ## Server

 The bootstrap function creates a NestExpressApplication using `src/app.module.ts`.
 AppModule launches the editor interface ([app.module.ts](..%2F..%2Fserver%2Fsrc%2Fapp.module.ts)).
 It also launches an expressInstance that serves the routes in server/src/express-app.js.
+Notice that these routes are mostly different from the routes in server-ui/src/express-app.js.

 # Useful commands:

+`docker-compose build` - builds the containers.

-`docker-compose up 2> /dev/null` - filters out verbose logs from couchdb.
-Wait a few minutes for the logs to show the server-ui route mappings.
+`docker-compose up 2> /dev/null` - Starts the containers and filters out verbose logs from couchdb.
+Wait a few minutes for the logs to show the server-ui route mappings; then it is ready to use.

-To launch server and server-ui in dev mode (watch files for changes), prepend `NPM_START_OPTS=":dev"` to docker-compose up command:
+To launch server and server-ui in dev mode (watch files for changes), prepend `NPM_DEV_MODE=":dev"` to docker-compose up command:

-`npm run dockerdev" NPM_DEV_MODE=":dev" docker-compose up 2> /dev/null`
+`NPM_DEV_MODE=":dev" docker-compose up 2> /dev/null`

-`docker exec -it nginx sh` - shell to nginx (or server or server-ui).
-The base image is Alpine, and Alpine ships with sh instead of bash.
+`docker exec -it nginx sh` - shell to nginx (or substitute 'nginx' for server or server-ui to access those container shells).
+The base image is Alpine; Alpine ships with sh instead of bash.

 `docker network ls` - list the network ip addresses.
 Sample output: